This site contains affiliate links. Please see Policies for more information.

 Crockpot chicken is a great recipe for both Weight Watchers and the 21 Day Fix.
 It’s a quick and healthy recipe that you can use for just about any healthy lifestyle program or meal plan.
 Having a low fat protein prepped and ready makes my life so much easier.

-Each 3/4 Cup is equal to 1 Red container.
-You can equally use this measurement to create your own recipes for 21 Day Fix and the Ultimate Portion Fix.
-This healthy shredded chicken makes an excellent base for lots of different recipes.
+Each 3/4 cup serving is equal to 1 Red container.
+You can use this measurement to create your own recipes for 21 Day Fix and the Ultimate Portion Fix.

 The recipes calls for chicken stock.
-I use fat free chicken stock which is zero points.
-Calculate for yourself using your brand to be sure you are getting accurate points.
+I recommend using fat free chicken stock for WW.
+Calculate yourself using your exact ingredients to be sure you are getting accurate points.

 Crockpot Chicken for Meal Prep